nwinn-student/luau-bench/README.md

 The speed / memory usage of this module matters not, however here are metrics about Bench using Bench.

- * Notice that the count of values for speed doesn't match those for memory, this is due to the garbage collector.
- * Notice that the range of values for the histogram doesn't include the minimum or maximum value.
-The purpose is to ensure that the boxes can be more reflective of the data.
- * Notice that the total for the speed is 5 seconds, this is one of the internal limitations.
- * Notice that for the example, some aspects were non-existant, these aspects 0 seconds or kB and as such took up space without providing any information.

 ```luau
 bench(bench, function() end)
 	:withName("Bench")